 The RDPSP focuses on residential development within the Reche Canyon area.
 Within the two Planning Areas, a single residential planning designation is utilized to identify residential placement.
-The residential designation utilizes traditional single-family home lotting layouts that include individual lots with a single, detached homes accessed public right-of-ways and private drives along the property frontage.
+The residential designation utilizes traditional single-family home lotting layouts that include individual lots with a single, detached homes that are accessible via public right-of-ways and private drives along the property frontage.
 Traditional single-family homes may utilize cross lot drainage where required.

 The SF-1 designation has criteria for the minimum lot size and product type, including setbacks, lot coverage, and placement.
-Figures 3-3 through 3-9 illustrate this information for future home builders.
+Figure 3-3 through Figure 3-6 illustrate this information for future home builders.
 Each figure identifies a typical residential product type as well as specific Design Criteria for the product.